kStor2poche/rah/README.md

 and most importantly
 - provides interactive mecanisms when things go bad during an install in order to fix everything, rather than trying to do its own thing and ending up breaking everything

+## Structure
+- main.rs &rarr; control flow
+- [subcommand].rs &rarr; functions related to each of these subcommands that will be launched from main
+- database.rs &rarr; helper functions for managing the package database